A Tzuki Art Hamsa is bursting with life and colour.

 This Jerusalem Wall hanging hand made Hamsa is a unique gift.
 In Jewish tradition, the Hamsa hand is believed to bring good fortune, success or any kind of positive energy while warding off the evil eye.

-The product is hand painted and there might be slight variations to the colouring that is shown in the main photograph.
+Note: The product is hand painted and there might be slight variations to the coloring that is shown in the main photograph.

 Height: 9.2 inches (23.5 cm)

 Length: 5.1 inches (13 cm)

 How it is made?

 Formed from cold rolled steel, recycled metal, which has been laser cut, galvanized, spray and hand painted.

 Tzuki's work is sold to galleries, museum shops and boutiques all over Israel and around the world.

 Australia, New Zealand and Oceania: 3-14 business days